clarpaul/RepData_PeerAssessment1/Clarpaul_Reproducible_Research_PA1.md

 ## [1] 1.188679
 ```
 By adding the imputed values, the mean did not change at all.
 This is to be expected, since
 all 8 days with `NA` values had imputed means equal to the population mean prior to imputing NAs.
 However, the median Steps Per Day moves up slightly, since the original mean, 10766, is slightly higher than the original median, 10765.
+(Note: there is a disparity between the mean as reported via the `mean()` function, in this paragraph, and that reported by the `summary()` function, above.
+We have run various experiments to see what might be causing this difference, but have not yet reached a conclusion.)

 We can see the precise change to the distribution most clearly if we do a 2-panel plot, juxtaposing histograms before and after imputing `NA` values.
 To do this, we first compute a factor variable that will be used to differentiate the two histograms in `ggplot`, then combine the two dataframes (with and without imputed data), then call `ggplot`.
 This time, `ggplot()` warns us again, as last time, that there are 8 missing values (days) in the pre-imputed data set.